Mitch Garver Player Props: Rangers vs. Rays

 Mitch Garver At The Plate

-- Garver is batting .306 with two doubles, three home runs and five walks.
+- Garver has two doubles, three home runs and five walks while hitting .282.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.